7 FAM 370

 (1) Visually Disabled Persons: The consular officer must make sure that the blind or visually impaired person is fully informed of and understands the contents of any instrument to be executed.
 The officer should read the document, or have the document read, aloud to the visually impaired person, and ask whether the person understands the document and/or has any questions about its meaning.
 Consular notes in Part 3 of Form DS-3072, or attachment, should reflect the special procedures employed.
 For example: Today, [Insert name of the person applying for the loan] personally appeared before me and I read aloud the Form DS-3072 to him.
 Having established that he understood the contents of the document, I approved the loan.”
 Questions about such situations may be directed to L/CA;

-(3) Speech Disabled Persons: When a person is mute or physically unable to speak, he or she may respond in writing to the consular officer’s questions concerning identity, competence, and understanding.
+(3) Speech Disabled Persons: When a person is mute or physically unable to speak, they may respond in writing to the consular officer’s questions concerning identity, competence, and understanding.
 Part 3 of Form DS-3072, or attachment, should reflect the special procedures employed.
 For example: “Today, Mary Smith personally appeared before me, established her identity, competence to execute Form DS-3072, and understanding of the document hereto annexed by virtue of her written responses to standard questions put to her.
 She acknowledged her signature on the annexed document.”
 Similarly, a speech-impaired person should be allowed to take an oath or affirmation by responding in writing.
 Questions about such situations may be directed to L/CA;

 (4) Persons Unable to Sign: When a person is physically unable to sign a Form DS-3072 or make an identifying mark, the impaired person should give oral responses in the presence of two consular officers, who should then attest to the manner in which the Form DS-3072 was executed in Part 3 of Form DS-3072, or an attachment.